-Yangtze River is the largest river in China and the third longest river in the world (behind Africa’s Nile River in and the South America’s Amazon).
-On our Yangtze river cruise you will experience all the great things that this geological wonder has to offer.
-The Yangtze is the most important river in the history, culture and economy of China.
-The river is home to the Chinese alligator, the finless porpoise, the Chinese paddlefish and the Yangtze River dolphin.
-Here are five more great things to see on the Yangtze River:
+The Yangtze River courses through Hubei Province and is the largest river in China and the third longest river in the world (behind Africa’s Nile River in and the South America’s Amazon).
+On our Yangtze river cruise you will experience all the inspiring things this geological wonder has to offer.
+The Yangtze is the most important river in the history, culture, and economy of China and is home to the Chinese alligator, the finless porpoise, the Chinese paddlefish and the Yangtze River dolphin.

 1. Three Gorges Dam

 3. Fengdu Ghost City

 Fengdu “Ghost City” is a popular stop steeped in ancient Chinese folklore traditions along the trip and is comprised of ancient temples, shrines, and statures that are scattered across the area.
 Although the town might feel eerie, it’s also intriguing and filled with culture.
 Not to be missed is an imposing temple beautifully combining Buddhist and Taoist elements which overlooks the Yangtze.

 Other unique features of Fengdu include the Nothing to be Done Bridge, the Ghost Torturing Pass, and the Son of Heaven Palace.
 Crossing the bridge is done according to specific ritual based on your gender and whether you are married or not.

 4. Shennong Stream

 After the Three Gorges Dam was completed, many run off “streams” were created that allow visitors to access untouched parts of China.
 A raft excursion down the Shennong stream will allow you to experience the unmatched natural scenery of inner China.

 The ancient Tujin people populate the banks of the Shennong Stream, practicing roughly the same lifestyle as they have for many centuries, including making use of specialized rowed tracker boats which can swiftly navigate the clear and shallow waters of the stream.